-Forgiveness after a Brutal Attack in Melbourne Heart of Gold Shines When I read the shocking news of this horrific senseless attack on American surgeon Dr Edmund Pribitkin and his teenage son Edik in Melbourne, I felt sad, angry, baffled and ashamed; but most significantly I felt touched by
+When I read the shocking news of this horrific senseless attack on American surgeon Dr Edmund Pribitkin and his teenage son Edik in Melbourne, I felt sad, angry, baffled and ashamed; but most significantly I felt touched by the victim's heart of gold and his capacity to forgive.
+Firstly on behalf of all Melbournians,

 This a re-post from an article which I liked in the PsychCentral blog.
 I am sharing it because over time I have seen how such habits inhibit one's authentic happiness.
 I have come across these and similar conditionings in myself and many clients.
 Bottom line is the lifetime practice of "questioning the status quo", the self-inquiry and